wcfrobert/ezweld/README.md

 In most structural engineering applications, welds are thought of as a 1-dimensional "line".
 As a result, weld stresses are expressed as **force per unit length** (kip/in) rather than force per unit area (ksi).
 This is simply a matter of convention.
 There are some benefits to working with one dimension less.
 For example, demands can now be calculated without knowing the weld's thickness, which means thickness becomes a design parameter that we can specify.
 But a drawback is that having one dimension less gets kind of confusing when weld groups have welds with variable thicknesses.

-Where variable weld thickness exists within a weld group, EZweld calculates an "effective" length in proportion to the minimum throat thickness within the group.
-This modified length is then used to calculate the geometric properties.
+Where variable weld thickness exists within a weld group, EZweld calculates an "effective" length proportional to the minimum throat thickness within the group.
+This modified length is then used to calculate the geometric properties with one dimension less.

 $$L'_i = \frac{t_i}{t_{min}} \times L_i$$